Shemoneh Esrei

 Although we are still celebrating Simchat Torah here in Israel, elsewhere in the world this wonderful holy day begins at sunset tonight at the conclusion of Shemini Atzeret -Eighth Day of Assembly, a Biblically mandated assembly celebrated the day after Sukkot ends (Leviticus 23:36).

 Tonight at around 7:30 p.m, thousands of people will gather in each city and village square throughout the Holy Land.
-Hopefully most of Israel's six million Jewish People will be rejoicing in the Word of YAHUVEH.
+Hopefully most of Israel's six million Jewish People will be rejoicing in the Word of YEHOVAH.

 For the second time in 24 hours, they will dance around the Torah Scrolls, and this time, throughout the night.

-“Oh, how I love Your Torah YAHUSHUA; It is my meditation all the day.
+“Oh, how I love Your Torah YESHUA; It is my meditation all the day.
 You through Your commandments, have made me wiser than my enemies. … Your Word is a lamp to my feet and a light to my path.”
 (Psalm 119:97–98, 105)

 On Simchat Torah, ALL of the ornately decorated Torah scrolls are taken out of the Ark in which they are safeguarded, in contrast to Shabbat and regular holy day when only two are removed from the Ark.